hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-african-task-force-update.md

 ## Setting Goals

 Our initial goal was to find ways to support the administration of workshops in Africa.
-Due to the Carpentries workflows in place, and probably the novelty of the Carpentries in Africa (especially earlier in 2018), it wasn’t really feasible to let a whole committee take responsibility for administrative tasks.
+Due to The Carpentries workflows in place, and probably the novelty of The Carpentries in Africa (especially earlier in 2018), it wasn’t really feasible to let a whole committee take responsibility for administrative tasks.
 We decided that our time would be better spent by helping trained instructors qualify, helping them to organise their own workshops, mentoring them to teach and teaching with them at first workshops, and talking about The Carpentries in Africa to Africans.